allanarmstrong/photographique/README.md

 # Photographique
-A photoblog theme built for [Ghost](http://github.com/tryghost/ghost/).
+A photoblog theme built for the [Ghost](http://github.com/tryghost/ghost/) publishing platform.
 It relies on tags to differentiate photo projects and blog posts.
 It is still a work in progress and is missing quite a few pages at the moment.
 But the basic structure is there.

 Preview: [blog.allanarmstrong.xyz](http://blog.allanarmstrong.xyz)